fflughiraeth/srpusher/README.md

     ...
     ```

-    (optional) if you don't want to use make,
+    (optional) if you don't want to use make, *activate* venv manually.

     ```sh
     $ source venv/bin/activate